To create a custom task, click the Create a Task From Anywhere button, and then select "Custom Task".

 Once you are satisfied with your task, click continue to set the details of the task before assigning.
 If you need to leave the task and come back to it later before assigning it, the questions in your task will be automatically saved for you to come back to.
 You'll see a small number representing the number of questions in the task, as well as the estimated completion time on the Create a Task From Anywhere button

 Finalizing your task

-As with any Mathspace task, you can assign a custom task to an entire class, an individual student, or some combination of classes and students.
+As with any Mathspace task, you can assign a custom task to an entire class (allowing you to deselect students from a class), an individual student, or some combination of classes and students.

 If you would like to be able to easily reuse your task at a later date, save it as a Task Template.
 For more information about task templates, check out our article on task templates.